aashiruu/gcp-csv-to-bigquery-pipeline/README.md

 gsutil mb -l US gs://$YOUR_BUCKET_NAME
 ```

-Note: You must replace $YOUR_BUCKET_NAME with a unique name, e.g., my-unique-bucket-name-123.
+Note: You must replace $YOUR_BUCKET_NAME with a unique name.
 4. Create the Python Files and Deploy the Function

 ```bash